RyanWarner/squint-style/docs/javascript-coding-style.md

 - There should also be spaces between brackets and braces.
 	- See [space-in-brackets](https://github.com/RyanWarner/squint-style/blob/master/docs/javascript-linting-documentatio.md#space-in-brackets).

-- Additionally, there should be a space after every `,` and a space after every `:`.
+- Additionally, there should be a space after every `,` and a space after every `:`, but not before.

 - Use `tabs` for semantic indentation, and `spaces` for presentational spacing.